John Francis Wade, Translated by Frederick Oakeley

 "O Come, All Ye Faithful" is an adaptation of a Latin hymn Adeste Fidelis.
-The exact origins of the original hymn are not known, but it was most likely composed by John Francis Wade in the middle of the eighteenth century.
-The Latin version, or at least the first two words, meaning "come you faithful ones," is recognizable to some of us today, partially because it has been covered by people like Andrea Bocelli, Bing Crosby, and Nat King Cole.
-The most well-known English translation was done by Frederick Oakeley in 1852.
+The exact origins of the original hymn are unknown, but the modern version was most likely composed by John Francis Wade in the mid-eighteenth century.

-The encouragement to “come, all ye faithful, . . . to Bethlehem” situates the singer both among the shepherds who rushed to see Christ and in the great continuation of the “faithful” that have traveled to Bethlehem in a spiritual nature for over 2,000 years.
+The encouragement to “come, all ye faithful, . . . to Bethlehem” situates the singer both among the shepherds who rushed to see Christ and in the great continuation of the “faithful” who have traveled to Bethlehem in a spiritual nature for over 2,000 years.

 Collection of Popular Christmas Hymns and Carols: